False Shamrock - Oxalis

 N.B. - This step only needs to be performed every few years.

 If the foliage begins to decline from late autumn, you may want to think about undergoing a hard-prune.
 This is where all of the foliage is cut back just above the soil line, to promote a better quality of leaves in the spring.
-Not only will it reward you with a fresh batch of purpleness, but it'll also eliminate any pests (for example Spider Mite) that fester in the cubbyholes of the prior foliage.
-Have a peak at the last image below, to get a grasp of what a bare Oxalis tuber looks like.
-Cut the leaves' petioles around an inch from the tuber and then remove them by hand once they brown over.
+Not only will it reward you with a fresh batch of purpleness, but it'll also eliminate any pests (for example Spider Mites) that fester in the cubbyholes of the prior foliage.
+Have a peak at this article's second-to-last image to get a grasp of what an Oxalis triangularis tuber looks like.
+Cut the leaves' petioles (sometimes called its 'stems') around an inch from the tuber and then remove them by hand once they brown over.

-This is also the perfect time to separate the clump of tubers into their own pots.
+Additional Note: This is also the perfect time to separate the clump of tubers into their own pots to double your Oxalis collection.
 Not only will the chance of transplant shock be at its lowest, but you also won't run the risk of damaging its delicate leaves.
-Scroll down to 'Propagation' for more info!
+Scroll down to 'Propagation' for more information about this!

 Over-watering is the biggest killer amongst Oxalis.
 They mustn't endure extended periods of soggy soil, or water-logging as both will quickly lead to tuber/root rot.
 If you're worried about over-watering, provide a bright, warm location that offers an hour or two of off-peak direct sunlight to dry out the soil quicker.
 Vertically stab the soil using a chopstick twice a year in several places to improve oxygen-flow around the roots, but be sure to refill the holes before another water.

 When an Oxalis is severely dehydrated, most of its leaves will crisp-up and fall off - leaving you with a bare pot.
 Although it may spell the end of juvenile plantlets, there may still be light at the end of the tunnel for more established specimens.
 If its tubers are still plump without any signs of retraction, prune-away any seriously affected leaves and contain the plant (with its pot) in a transparent bag.
 Keep the soil continually moist, providing a good level of indirect light and temperatures above 15°C (59°F).
-Remove the bag every few days for around an hour to allow a fresh batch of air to circulate the tubers and soil.
-After a few weeks, new life will form in the nodal junctions on the tips, signalling the start of its recovery process.
-Maintain a sealed environment for the following fortnight until you feel it's necessary to release it back into the open air.
-For the prevention of environmental shock, be sure to introduce a humidity tray for higher levels of atmospheric moisture around the plant.
-Not only will this ease the specimen back into normal functioning life, but it'll also reduce the rate of transpiration (water-loss in the leaves), and therefore downplay the risk of dehydration and further decline.
+Remove from the bag once the plant produces its fourth leaf.

 Mould developing on the soil means two things - too little light and over-watering.
 Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is therefore removed once known.
 To remove, replace the top two inches of the soil for a fresh batch of houseplant compost.
 Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.